-- 1. Document how each element of the ETOPS process was utilised during the validation; - 2.
-Document any shortcomings with the process elements and measures in place to correct such shortcomings; - 3.
-Document any changes to ETOPS processes, which were required after an inflight shut down (IFSD), unscheduled engine removals, or any other significant operational events; - 4.
-Provide periodic Process Validation reports to the competent authority (this may be addressed during Review Gates). - (D) Validation programme information
+- 1. document how each element of the ETOPS process was utilised during the validation; - 2. document any shortcomings with the process elements and measures in place to correct such shortcomings; - document any changes to ETOPS processes, which were required after an in-flight shutdown shut down (IFSD), unscheduled engine removals, or any other significant operational events;

+- 4. provide periodic process validation reports to the competent authority (this may be addressed during review gates). - (D) Validation programme information